iree-org/iree/build_tools/pkgci/README.md

 # PkgCI Scripts

-This directory contains scripts and configuration for the "new" CI, which is based on building packages and then flowing those to followon jobs.
+This directory contains scripts and configuration for "PkgCI", which is based on building packages and then flowing those to followon jobs.

-The traditional CI attempted to do all steps as various kinds of source builds at head vs a split package/test style of workflow.
+The prior/traditional CI attempted to do all steps as various kinds of source builds at head vs a split package/test style of workflow.
 It can mostly be found in the `cmake` directory but is also scattered around.